gravitational/teleport/rfd/0073-kube-secret-storage.md

 To avoid any system disruption, the chart kept both versions running and requires a manual deletion of the Deployment object.

-Wait a few seconds until the Statefulset Pods are ready:
+Wait a few seconds until the Statefulset Pods are ready.
+You can use the following command:

 $ kubectl wait --for=condition=available \
   statefulset/teleport-agent \
   -n teleport-agent --timeout=10m

-Finally, delete the deployment with:
+Finally, delete the deployment with the following command:
 $ kubectl delete deployment/teleport-agent -n teleport-agent